Slow reading

 Slow reading is the intentional reduction in the speed of reading, carried out to increase comprehension or pleasure.
 The concept appears to have originated in the study of philosophy and literature as a technique to more fully comprehend and appreciate a complex text.

-More recently, there has been increased interest in slow reading as result of the slow movement and its focus on decelerating the pace of modern life.
+More recently, there has been increased interest in slow reading as a result of the slow movement and its focus on decelerating the pace of modern life.

 Related terms

 The use of slow reading in literary criticism is sometimes referred to as close reading.
 Of less common usage is the term, "deep reading".